FrostyX/infra-docs/2-factor.rst

 What do I do if I lose my token?
 ================================
-Send an email to admin@fedoraproject.org
+Send an email to admin@fedoraproject.org that is encrypted/signed with your gpg key from FAS, or otherwise identifies you are you.

 How to remove a token (so the user can re-enroll)?
 ==================================================